rdappel/courses/pages/advanced-javascript/assignments/esm-update.md

 2. Create the Utility File

-- In your cloned repo, create a file named exactly `list-utils.js`.
+- In your cloned repo, create a file in the `src` directory, named exactly `list-utils.js`.

 3. Implement Required Functions

+> [!TIP] Use the logic from your previous assignment as a starting point.

 All functions must be **pure** (no mutation of input arrays).
 Implement the following: